chubbiloo/physics-keyboard/journal.md

 A: drafted the README and BOM

 8/18 (4 hours)
 together: imported step model of PCB to OnShape, designed case with standoffs for tray mounting that fit threaded inserts.
 They fit M2x8mm screws.
-The hole is 3.2mm in diameter x 4mm long (insert portion) and 2.2x4mm (remaining portion).
-Reviewed design and mated all parts in OnShape
+The 5 holes are 3.2mm in diameter x 4mm long (insert portion) and 2.2x4mm (remaining portion).
+Mated all parts in assembly
 ![final cad 1](images/8-18-img1.png)
 ![final cad 2](images/8-18-img2.webp)